IBMTechSales/was-appmod/docs/appmod-labs/ApplicationManagement/README.md

 ### Accessing the generated files (Hands-on)

 The generated trace and dump files should now be in the persistent volume.
+You used storage from the NFS Server that is included in the lab environment.

-You used storage from IBM Cloud, and we have to go through a number of steps using a different tool to access those files.
-Since the volume is attached to the Pod, we can instead use the Pod's terminal to easily verify that the trace and dump files are present.
+in this lab environment, the NFS server is on the **nfs** VM.
+You will not access that VM in this lab.
+However, since the volume is attached to the Pod, you can instead use the Pod's terminal to easily verify that the trace and dump files are present.

 The following steps to access the files are illustrated in the screen recording below: